Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Ingest-DynatraceMSDefender365/readme.md

 ** Post Install Notes:**

-The Logic App creates and uses a Managed System Identity (MSI).
+The Logic App uses a Managed System Identity (MSI).

 Assign RBAC 'Microsoft Sentinel Reader' role to the Logic App at the Resource Group level of the Log Analytics Workspace.